-Remove the eight bolts (four each side) securing the manifold assemblies to the outer chambers.
+Remove the twelve bolts (six each side) securing the manifold assemblies to the outer chambers.
 Remove the eight bolts securing the outer chamber to the inner chamber.
-Remove the diaphragm assembly (outer plate, diaphragm, inner plate) by turning the assembly counterclockwise using a ${}^{15}/{}{16}$ " (2.38 cm) wrench on the outer plate lugs.
-To disassemble the diaphragm assemblies, secure in a vise and turn the outer plate counterclockwise using the ${}^{15}/{}{16}$ " wrench.
+Remove the diaphragm assembly (outer plate, diaphragm, inner plate) by turning the assembly counterclockwise using a $^{15}/{16}$ " (2.38 cm) wrench on the outer plate lugs.
+To disassemble the diaphragm assemblies, screw into the inner plates two threaded pins, place the pins in a vice and turn the outer plate counterclockwise using the $^{15}/{16}$ " wrench.
+The interior components consisting of shaft seals, sleeve bearings and bearing retainers are now accessible for service.